 - The evaluation is only as good as the people you get to do it.
 This means you have to spend a lot of time analysing and reviewing experts to make sure they are relevant and experienced in the issues you are concerned with.

-- A number of experts are required and this can be time consuming and expensive to research and set up.
+- Another disadvantages of heuristics is that a number of experts are required and this can be time-consuming and expensive to research and set up.

 - You have to do a good deal of analysis and thinking to make sure you choose the right heuristics in the first place.
 If this is wrong, no matter how good the experts are, you are likely to get less than optimum results.